eolatham/smarthome-dashboard-simulation/design.md

 - The app runs on a **custom clock** to simulate fast-moving time, and the speed of simulated app time is adjustable by the user.
 - The backend executes two **scheduled tasks** on intervals (according to app time):
   1. The backend **queries** the current month's events from the database into an event queue at the beginning of **each month** in the simulation.
-  2. The backend **publishes** all unpublished past events waiting on the event queue to be processed and displayed on the frontend at the beginning of **each second** in the simulation.
+  2. The backend **publishes** all unpublished past events waiting on the event queue to be processed and displayed on the frontend at the beginning of **each minute** in the simulation.

 ### Key Details